AML14/tratto/experiment/README.md

 ----

-This module has all scripts necessary to reproduce the experimental results described in the paper "Tratto: A Neuro-Symbolic Approach to Deriving Axiomatic Test Oracles".
+This module has all scripts necessary to reproduce the results described in the paper "Tratto: A Neuro-Symbolic Approach to Deriving Axiomatic Test Oracles".

 [//]: # (Add link to paper when available)